Symbian9/qmapshack-doc-wiki/Home.md

 * Track point edit mode to create/change tracks, routes or areas
 * Cut/copy/combine/reverse tracks
 * Various filter to enhance tracks
+* Track point extensions like heart rate, cadence,...
+* Fine tune track statistics by activities
+* Colorize track by extension or activity
 * Create routes and calculate them by Routino (offline) or MapQuest (online)
 * Use offline router to draw tracks on-the-fly.